marioHackathon/SmartDDoSFilter/README.md

 ## Lab description

 Client: Several scripts will be used to attack backends through the Load Balancer.
+The client uses several IPs to simulate several clients.

 Firewall/LB: The Load Balancer will be used as a firewall and a gateway, nftables/nftlb will provide those features.